interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 ### 3. Check your account balance

-To see how much money is in your account, try the following call.
+To see how much money is in your account, use the following call.
 Make sure to replace **`{auth_token}`** above with the auth token returned when you generated your account.

 ```
 > curl --location --request GET 'https://hermes-rest.ilpv4.dev/accounts/{your-account-id}/balance' \